TL;DR

 What It Does Not Protect

-Does not hide your IP address, your browser fingerprint, your location, or your browsing activity.
-A website still knows your technical identity even if they do not have your real email.
-Payment information, shipping addresses, and phone numbers are also unprotected.
+Nukemail doesn't hide your IP address, your browser fingerprint, your location or your browsing activity.
+A website still knows your technical identity even if they don't have your real email.
+Your payment information, shipping addresses and phone numbers remain unprotected as well.

-Does not hide the email address you type into a signup form.
-If you sign up with your real email through a VPN, the website still has your email.
-A VPN protects the connection, not the content of your interactions.
-Browser fingerprinting can also identify you despite the VPN.
+A VPN does not hide the email address you type into a signup form.
+If you sign up with your real email while using a VPN, the website still has your email address.
+A VPN only protects the connection and not the content of your interactions.
+Browser fingerprinting can also identify you even when you're using a VPN.

 Cost

-Typically $3-12/month for a reputable VPN.
-Free VPNs exist but frequently monetize through data collection, which defeats the purpose.
-Trustworthy options like Mullvad ($5/month) and ProtonVPN (free tier available) are worth the cost.
+A reputable VPN costs $3-12 monthly.
+Free VPNs exist but they monetize through data collection and that defeats the purpose.
+Trustworthy options like Mullvad at $5 monthly and ProtonVPN with a free tier are worth the cost.
+Don't pay more.

 Always-On Use

-Used situationally — only when you need a temporary address for a specific signup.
-Not something you leave running in the background.
-You open the service, create an address, use it, and move on.
+Use it only when you need a temporary address for a specific signup.
+It isn't something you leave running in the background.
+You open the service, create an address, use it and move on.

 Speed Impact